-Deadline for Certificate in Election Administration fall admission: August 15, 2021
+Deadline for Certificate in Election Administration spring admission: January 3, 2023

 America’s election system faces an urgent need for professionals who are well-trained in the latest technology and techniques in the field and well-versed in the legal and policy challenges facing our voting system.
 The Humphrey School of Public Affairs is responding to this widespread need with a pioneering online program to prepare professionals in election administration.